jddavis-ai/teaching/README.md

-# Tutorials and Teaching Tools for Deep Learning and Neural Networks
+# Tutorials and Teaching Tools for learning about Deep Learning and Neural Networks

 University Courses on AI and Neural Networks